domaindrivendev/Swashbuckle.WebApi/README.md

 ### Self-hosted ###

-If youre service is self-hosted, you need to install Swashbuckle.Core directly ...
+If youre service is self-hosted, you will need to install Swashbuckle.Core directly ...

     Install-Package Swashbuckle.Core